Heart Failure (HF)

 Myocarditis (heart inflammation) caused by a bacterial, viral, or other infection can damage all or part of the heart muscle, impairing its pumping ability.

-Some drugs used to treat cancer and some toxins (such as alcohol) may also damage heart muscle.
+Some medications used to treat cancer and some toxins (such as alcohol) may also damage heart muscle.

 Heart valve disorders—narrowing (stenosis) of a valve, which hinders blood flow through the heart, or leakage of blood backward (regurgitation or insufficiency) through a valve—can cause heart failure.
 Both stenosis and regurgitation of a valve can severely stress the heart, so that over time, the heart enlarges and cannot pump adequately.